 - Are there new global voices and perspectives emerging?

 - How can images improve public engagement ahead of COP26?

-Hosted by VII Insider, the symposium is a collaboration between Climate Visuals, University of the Arts London’s Photography and Arts Research Centre, Slideluck Editorial and The VII Foundation.
-VII Insider events are made possible by the generous support of PhotoWings.
+Hosted by VII Insider, the symposium is a collaboration between Climate Visuals, University of the Arts London’s Photography and Arts Research Centre, Slideluck Editorial and the VII Foundation.

-This hour-long event, held on 30 June 2021, also introduced the Climate Visuals programme, its evidence base and previewed submissions to ‘Visualizing Climate Change: An Open Call for Photography’, which is a partnership with TED Countdown.
+This hour-long event will also introduce the Climate Visuals programme, its evidence base and preview submissions to ‘Visualizing Climate Change: An Open Call for Photography’, which is a partnership with TED Countdown.

 Participants and Agenda:

 Introduction to Climate Visuals, its evidence base on impact, and the concept behind the ‘Visualizing Climate Change’ initiative

 A personal selection from the Open Call highlighting new voices and perspectives on climate change